Stories of Alberta: Stettler’s Light the Night

 If you’re driving down Alberta Provincial Highway No. 12 near Stettler on a dark December evening, you’ll notice a collection of bright lights against the winter sky.
 Follow those lights and you’ll discover a Christmas wonderland; a true showcase of the season, the community’s history and its local businesses.

 It was 2014 when the Stettler Town and Country Museum began their annual tradition of Light the Night.
 Karen Wahlund, long-time supporter of the Stettler Museum and now its manager, was inspired by a simple comment that it was too bad the museum grounds weren’t brighter in the wintertime.
-So, she got to thinking — why couldn’t they be?

 “Every year we get people coming in to see the displays.
 They’re maybe from Red Deer or just family visiting family…or they're in town for the Polar Express and they see the lights from the highway and come over to see what it's about.
 They’re quite impressed for our small community to have such a thing,” Karen says.

 “It’s just a festive aspect of Stettler; something to do, something to be proud of.
 It’s a way to show community spirit during the holiday season,” says Karen.
-It’s also place where memories are made.
+It’s also a place where memories are made.
 One year, they even had a proposal take place in one of their displays, a gazebo all lit up.
 The Christmas magic worked, says Karen: “They’re happily married now.”

 And the Stettler Museum supports the community right back.
 Providing a place to come together, to share in their history and create new traditions.
 Those bright lights you see from the highway are more than just a symbol of the season, says Karen.
 “It’s a way for the museum to try to show the community that we’re here and we want to give them a place to be happy.”